Fed up with browser wars? MSIE v Netscape, AOL LOL, MSIE v Firefox, MSIE v Opera? Who needs a browser? Peace.

 You open HTML pages like in a browser.
 The pages display within an application window.
 Not just any application window — a HyperText Application (HTA) window.

 What are the requirements?

 Cache Method: “Run” (or open — do not save, then run) index.hta (5.7 KB).
 (Click on the link.)
 Your browser caches the file and runs it from the cache.
 Some browsers only permit you to save the file.

 Save Method: Download htas.zip (10 KB).
 (Click on the link.)
 The ZIP archive contains four HTAs, a MIDI jukebox (1), an MP3 song (2), a JAVA applet (3) and TIG (4).
-The MIDI jukebox, the MP3 song and the JAVA applet open (in application windows) when you click on them or open from TIG that has clickable links.
+The MIDI jukebox, the MP3 song and the JAVA applet open (in application windows) when you click on them or open from TIG that has button links.

 tssp3.hta (3) and

 index.hta (4), keeping the files together after extracting them in the same folder.
 Double-click

 index.hta to open TIG.

 Why don’t more people have HTA sites?

 HTA is a means of distributing HTML.
 That does not endear it to many who mistrust deployable code.
 Malicious HTAs are coming to get you.

 What can you do to protect yourself against naughty HTAs?

 Don’t click on files with that extension.
-Data Execution Prevention (DEP) on Vista might protect you by stopping legacy ActiveX controls from doing mischief inside HTAs.
+Data Execution Prevention (DEP) on Vista and above might protect you by stopping legacy ActiveX controls from doing mischief inside HTAs.

 Can you get an upgrade for the HTA rendering engine?

 Clicking an HTA executes mshta.exe which instantiates the Internet Explorer rendering engine (mshtml).
 The newer your Internet Explorer browser, the newer your rendering engine.
 By default mshta.exe runs in compatibility view, which displays doctype strict pages in IE7 standards mode and doctype transitional pages in IE5 (quirks) mode.
 It is however possible to modify (slightly) the default by adding a DWORD (32-bit) value to the Windows registry.
 The value you set defines IE9 compatibility view.
-(On Windows 10 and 11 this is now unnecessary.)
+On Windows 10 (with Internet Explorer 11) this is now unnecessary.